 3. The Greatest Show on Earth (1952)

 While it's far from the greatest movie to win Best Picture at the Academy Awards, The Greatest Show on Earth is still an amusing watch.
 It's also what inspired Steven Spielberg to start making films as a kid, as he depicts in The Fabelmans.

 Produced and directed by Cecil B. DeMille in vibrant Technicolor, The Greatest Show on Earth features real performers from the Ringling Bros. and Barnum & Bailey Circus.
-(Now we know where The Greatest Showman got it’s title from!)
+Now we know where The Greatest Showman got its title from!